Spectral methods for wedge and corner flows: The Fourier-Kontorovich-Lebedev integral transform: Discussion and concluding remarks

-Since the kernel is a modified Bessel function of the second kind, exhibiting asymptotically exponential decay for large indices; c.f.\ Eq.~\eqref{eq:BesselK_large_index}, numerical integration converges rapidly for large radial wavenumbers.
-Accordingly, numerical integration is typically performed with the upper integration limit truncated at 100, ensuring that the no-slip boundary conditions are satisfied while contributions from larger wavenumbers remain negligible.
+Since the kernel is a modified Bessel function of the second kind, which exhibits asymptotically exponential decay for large indices; c.f.\ Eq.~\eqref{eq:BesselK_large_index}, the numerical integration converges rapidly for large radial wavenumbers.
+Accordingly, the numerical integration is typically performed with the upper integration limit truncated at a specified maximum radial wavenumber, ensuring that the no-slip boundary conditions are satisfied while contributions from larger wavenumbers remain negligible.
+Figure~\ref{fig:NS} illustrates this exponential decay for a parallel point force using representative values for the wedge geometry.
+The boundary condition on the lower wall at $\theta=-\alpha$ is satisfied with a smaller truncation of the upper limit, owing to the faster exponential decay.
+Similar overall dynamics are observed for a point force aligned along the transverse direction or for a point torque.
+Typically, setting $\nu_\text{max}=100$ ensures an error below $10^{-10}$, making it suitable for evaluating the improper integrals.
 Increasing the upper integration limit further does not change the results, making this choice an efficient balance between accuracy and computational cost.
-In the planar boundary limit, corresponding to a wedge opening angle of $\pi$, the integrals admit a closed analytical form, recovering the previously known solutions for a point force~\cite{blake1971note} and point torque~\cite{blake1974fundamental}.
+In the planar boundary limit, corresponding to a wedge opening angle of $\pi$, the integrals admit a closed analytical form, thereby recovering the previously known solutions for a point force~\cite{blake1971note} and a point torque~\cite{blake1974fundamental}.